Chrysalis (CHR 1008)

 The first English text appeared in Anchovy Ram's elementary drum tutor Half Way to Para-diddle, published in 1293.
 Although a faithful translation of the original Latin, there is still scholarly dispute as to the spelling of the name ‘Erwilian’ and over the use of the word ‘leylan’.

-Crowd pleasing up tempo song that formed a key part in the set throughout the 70's, usually opening or closing.
+Crowd pleasing up tempo song that formed a key part in the set throughout the 70's,

 Feb BBC Session - More subtle instrumentation; UK Debut Tour; Autumn 'Below the